 5322 Geary Blvd./17th Ave., Inner Richmond.

-101 Spear St./Mission St., in Rincon Center, South of Market.
+101 Spear St./Mission St., in Rincon Center, South of Market; also at 49 Stevenson St. alley/1st St., South of Market.

 In 1957, when it first opened in a previous location in Chinatown, this was the first Hong Kong-style dim sum parlor in the city.
 Compelling reasons to forsake tradition and visit this now more upscale restaurant at it location outside of Chinatown include that they take reservations and that the friendly servers will usually answer questions.
 Dim sum is the only meal served here.
 Tablecloths, fabric napkins, and fresh flowers grace each table, and etched-glass partitions break up the windowless interior.
-Top items include cloud-soft rice noodles stuffed with a variety of meats, juicy Shanghai dumplings, succulent stuffed black mushroom caps, fat deep-fried crab claws, sweet taro ball dumplings, Peking duck, flaky-crusted custard tarts, and especially for kids–wedges of orange peel filled with shimmering orange Jell-O. Shanghai dumplings are a specialty, but be aware the cost is double what it costs for most other items. subtle Service is by cart, tray, and menu, and they do run out of things after 1 p.m.
+Top items include cloud-soft rice noodles stuffed with a variety of meats, juicy Shanghai dumplings, succulent stuffed black mushroom caps, shrimp dumplings (a whole shrimp), Mandarin dumplings (chopped shrimp with chives), fat deep-fried crab claws, sweet taro ball dumplings, Peking duck, flaky-crusted custard tarts, and especially for kids–wedges of orange peel filled with shimmering orange Jell-O. Shanghai dumplings are a specialty, but be aware the cost is double what it costs for most other items.
+Tea comes in a clear-glass pot that allows enjoying the subtle color.
+One pot is plenty for two people.
+If you want caffeine-free, choose chrysanthemum–which is a lot like chamomile.
+Service is by cart, tray, and menu, and they do run out of things after 1 p.m.
 Note that this dim sum parlor is expensive–an average meal will tally per person at $35 to $40.

 It is a Cantonese custom to introduce a new baby to family and friends at a Red Egg and Ginger Party.
 Named for some of the food items included in the luncheon menu, these parties are catered here and set menus are available.